 EGI duties

-To support the Provider in fulfilling the duties described above, EGI agrees to the following.
+To support the Provider in fulfilling the duties described in section 4, EGI agrees to the following.

 EGI will communicate requirements and use cases collected from its end user and operations communities to the Provider through the Technology Coordination Board.
 These prioritised requirements may span new or existing features related to the maintained software components, and are communicated publicly and indiscriminately to any technology provider partaking in the TCB.